Which is more dangerous scuba diving or skydiving and what are the odds of dying scuba diving?

 - Static line jump skydive – The novice rate is just under 5/1000 jumps or about 1 injury per 220 jumps.
 The fatality rate may be about 3/100,000 jumps or 1 fatality in 33,000.

 - Experienced skydivers – Injury rate of 1/1000 jumps and a fatality rate of 5/100,000 jumps.

-The BPA says: You want NO risk at all; Skydiving is NOT for you.
-Do NOT enroll on any type of parachute course.
+The BPA says: You want NO risk at all; If Skydiving is NOT for you Do NOT enrol on any type of parachute course.